Inside the project

 We brought everything—and everyone—great distances to some of the most inhospitable places on the planet.
 We provisioned our men and women with shelter, food, and other requirements hauled up tortuous mountain roads, where snow could pile up to 13 feet (4 meters) high.
 Our winter emergency committee monitored these roads 24 hours a day for avalanches and other risks.
 As an extra precaution, truck drivers routinely drove practice runs without their loads prior to delivery.

-A reclamation system—important to water management and sustainability in this arid region in the Atacama Desert—recovers and pumps slurry water to the concentrator for reuse.
+A reclamation system—important to water management and sustainability in this arid region—recovers and pumps slurry water to the concentrator for reuse.

 How a mine works